Blood pressure sometimes called arterial blood pressure is the pressure exerted by circulating blood against the walls of blood vessels.

 - The heart to beat faster, pump more blood per beat,

-- Constructs the arteries that carry oxygen-enriched blood from the heart,
+- It increases blood pressure by constricting the arteries that carry oxygen-enriched blood from the heart.

 - Relaxes the veins that carry oxygen-depleted blood to the heart.

-If the above said control loop not able to maintain healthy blood pressure, then next master control system involving kidney is pressed into the service.
+If the above said control loop not able to maintain healthy blood pressure, then the next master control system involving the kidney is pressed into the service.

 - If the blood pressure is high, kidney pulls more water out of the blood by excreting more urine than usual thus decrease blood pressures.

-- If the blood pressure is low, kidney keeps more water in the blood by excreting less urine than usual thus increases blood pressure.
+- If the blood pressure is low, the kidney keeps more water in the blood by excreting less urine than usual, thus increases blood pressure.

-This control loop is slow acting; it takes hours compared to baroreceptor control which is very quick.
+This control loop is slow acting; it takes hours compared to rapid baroreceptor control.